Let's welcome spring with this adorable DIY Cork Honeybee Craft!

 - Honeybee's wings: Cut out two small pieces of white string (about 5-6 inches long).
 Fold each piece of string in half and glue the ends together and to each side of the honeybee's body.

-If you’d like to create a honeybee mobile, simply glue your honeybees to long pieces of string and fasten them to a popsicle stick.
+If you'd like to turn you cork honeybee craft into a honeybee mobile, simply glue your honeybees to long pieces of string and fasten them to a popsicle stick.

 *For toddlers especially, these tasks may require adult supervision and/or assistance.